 Cortisol can be easily measured by taking mouth swabs.
 At the research bases in Japan, they’ve found that the lowered levels after forest bathing can continue for days following an experience.
 This is significant because excess stress is the root cause of many common ailments such as headaches, high blood pressure, heart problems, diabetes and asthma.

 Reason 3: Trees emit immunity-boosting antimicrobial essential oils

 OK, not the tree-hugging directly, but did you know that trees and plants emit antimicrobial essential oils called ‘phytoncides’?

 Phytoncides are produced to help plants and trees protect themselves from attack – they make up part of their defence system.
 However, they also help us too.
 They are proven to cause an increase in the count of, and activity in, the cells in our bodies that seek out and defeat cancer, as well as bacterial infections.
 These cells are known as natural killer (NK) cells.

 The increase in NK activity has been shown in various studies to last for weeks after a Forest Therapy session and these same essential oils deliver a host of other benefits, including lowered heart rate and blood pressure.

 So get close to a tree and inhale its scent – especially oaks and conifers!
 Tip – scrunch the leaves up first.

 Reason 4: Spending time with nature reduces anxiety

-Whether it’s hugging trees, sitting by a tree or going through one of my invitations, the longer you spend in nature the more anxiety levels drop.
+Whether it’s hugging trees, sitting by a tree or going through one of my nature connection invitations, the longer you spend in nature the more anxiety levels drop.